 This past weekend, my family attended the Arizona Renaissance Festival for our first time.
 The festival grounds are located in Gold Canyon, East of Apache Junction on US Highway 60.
 From Peoria, it was just over an hour drive - and so worth the trip!

 We arrived at the festival knowing the things we wanted to do first - the Mermaids and the Fairies - to ensure we didn't get caught up in other stuff and miss them.
-When you have 4 daughters, mermaids and fairies are everything!
+When you have 4 kids, mermaids and fairies are everything!
 We obtained a map at the information desk and the woman at the booth was extremely friendly and helpful.
 As we made our way to the Mermaid/Fairy area, we encountered some amazing street performers, food vendors, and artisans.
 The line for the mermaids was not too long when we arrived, and it moved rather quickly.
 There was a mermaid swimming and chatting with those in line, as well as a mermaid taking photos with the kids (and adults!).
 The fairy shop was right next door and there was a very short wait to visit with her - the fairy blew bubbles for the kids, magically popping a bubble and turning it into a magical marble.
 You'll have to visit to find out what makes the fairy's marbles so magical!
 We did notice that the lines got longer throughout the day - traffic picked up pretty steadily through the morning - so I am glad we started with the one thing we really wanted to experience!

 After that point, we rarely referred to the map.
 We enjoyed just wandering with the flow, and seeing where the day took us.
 I really enjoyed that there were many free (or low-cost) activities dispersed throughout the fairgrounds.
 There are 13 stages where performances were happening throughout the day - everything from music to comedy and circus acts!
 Plus, there are street performers around every corner, eager to engage with you.
 We enjoyed one such experience in which we encountered a family whose dad was stuck on the ground.
 The kids engaged in a game, involving throwing a 20-sided die, in an attempt to help him back to his feet.